gpijat/athena/README.md

 ```

-Alternatively, you can skip the blueprint and just run a process with a default configuration or use your own:
+Alternatively, you can skip the blueprint and just run a process with a default configuration or use your own by passing extra arguments to the `Processor`:
 ```py
 import athena